Manuals, Equipment, Tools & Spare Parts

 The Milwaukee Saddlery Company (MILSCO), which also made leather seats for Harley-Davidson and many other leather items for

-the US Army of WW2, was the main supplier of these scabbards; but other
+the US Army of WW2, was the main supplier of these scabbards; but several other

 Typical markings on leather equipment made by

-MILSCO (left) and Graton & Knight Co (right)
+MILSCO (left), Graton & Knight Co (center) and S.FROEHLICH Co (right)

-The Thompson Sub Machinegun and M1 Carbine were the most common weapons carried by WLA riders, but some prefered the trusty M1 Rifle (Garand), favored for its accuracy and long range.
+The Thompson Sub Machinegun and M1 Carbine were the most common weapons carried by WLA riders, but some preferred the trusty M1 Rifle (Garand), favored for its accuracy and long range.

 Stills from